Magic of Random Matrix Product States: Abstract

 \section{Abstract}

-\textit{Magic}, or nonstabilizerness, characterizes how far away a state is from the stabilizer states, making it an important resource in quantum computing.
-In this paper, we study the magic of the $1$-dimensional Random Matrix Product States (RMPSs) by the $L_{1}$-norm measure.
+\textit{Magic}, or nonstabilizerness, characterizes how far away a state is from the stabilizer states, making it an important resource in quantum computing, under the formalism of the Gotteman-Knill theorem.
+In this paper, we study the magic of the $1$-dimensional Random Matrix Product States (RMPSs) using the $L_{1}$-norm measure.
 We firstly relate the $L_{1}$-norm to the $L_{4}$-norm.
 We then employ a unitary $4$-design to map the $L_{4}$-norm to a $24$-component statistical physics model.
 By evaluating partition functions of the model, we obtain a lower bound on the expectation values of the $L_{1}$-norm.
 This bound grows exponentially with respect to the qudit number $n$, indicating that the $1$D RMPS is highly magical.
 Our numerical results confirm that the magic grows exponentially in the qubit case.